JoshSJKim/Odin-loops/README.md

   </head>
   ```

 - Then, use `element.setAttribute()` which takes two arguments
   - the attribute to be set on the element
   - the value you want to set it to.

 ```js
 para.setAttribute("class", "highlight");
 ```

 - The above line will set the values stored in `class` of `highlight` and apply it to the `para` element.

+## Some things to take away from the shopping list exercise

+- name const variables so that they are self explanatory.

+- `.focus()` in simple terms, focuses the cursor back to the input field so that it is not required to manually click on the input field again to make an entry.

+- `.addEventListener("click", () => {...})` function adds an action to be executed when (typically) a button is clicked.